The Grose Head South Lookout is a remote vantage point in the Blue Mountains offering beautiful views of the Lower Grose Wilderness.

 The side trail to the lookout is roughly 3 km return, with the first half being quite steep, so be prepared for a challenging climb.

-At the intersection with the Springwood Ridge Trail, turn right to head to the lookout.
+At the intersection with the Springwood Ridge Trail, turn right to continue to the lookout.
 This final section is mostly flat and easy to navigate.

 The Lookout